 The channel is ranked as highest paid YouTube channel for 2018!
 They only just started this 3 years ago.
 YouTube was a lifestyle changer for their entire family.
 They have now brought in his twin sisters to help review toys and doing regular child friendly videos.

 Philip DeFranco: This guy records himself talking about what he has read in the news and his personal reactions to it.
 With a totally different audience than the two previously mentioned YouTubers, DeFranco started his channel back in 2006.
 His subscribers are much older than the other two YouTubers, but this could also be because adults are much more likely to remember video channels without having to ‘subscribe’ to them.
 He has 6.32 million subscribers and has been viewed 2.51 billion times.

 He has been nominated for numerous awards and even won some as well, like Sexiest Geek in 2008 by Wired and a regular nominee and winner for the Streamy Awards from 2010-2018.
 He won in categories Best News Series, Best News and Culture Series, Audience Choice for Best Series of the Year, and News and Current Events.

 Each of these people once all started exactly where you are today.
 Their education and backgrounds did not impact their desire to build an audience and build it.
 The old saying ‘If you build it they will come’ if definitely true if you have a good idea and can deliver it in a way that your audience will want to watch!
 They wanted to make some extra money and be in control of their project.
 Anyone can start a YouTube channel.
 You don’t have to be skinny, beautiful or even talented!
 You simply need a good idea and a personality that people will enjoy watching.
 If you are an amateur baker learning step by step or if you are just talking about what upset you in the news today.
+Or maybe you are a master in your field and want to share and help other people.
 People will watch!
 So get started today, and yes there is a video on YouTube on how to get started on YouTube!